-The PSI Special Educational Needs (SEN) programme is designed to serve a small number of students in need of limited academic assistance or with mild disabilities, which we define as no more than two grade levels below expected performance in any subject area.
-In addition, students must demonstrate an appropriate level of independence and must meet the school's social/behavioural expectations.
+The Learning Support (LS) programme at PSI is designed to serve a small number of students in need of academic assistance or with mild disabilities.
+Students must demonstrate an appropriate level of independence and meet the school's social and behavioural expectations.

 PSI stresses the importance of all parties working collaboratively in support of the child.
 Parents, students, teachers and administration must agree to work together.
 This is especially important because Kyiv has limited resources available beyond what the school can offer.

-The School is committed to the Principles of Good Practice outlined by the IB in their monograph, SEN within the IB Programme (2010):
+The School is committed to the IB's Principles of Teaching for Learning Diversity outlined in their monograph, Learning Diversity and Inclusion in IB Programmes (2016):

 Learning Support admissions are reviewed annually to ensure that PSI can continue to meet the students' individual needs.